MdSajjadHossin/time-master-server/README.md

 Then The Projects Will Deployed Al PORT: localhost:5000

-This is a Neish related project server where you can perform all the basic operation of a neish related website .
+This is a Neish related project server where you can perform all the basic operation of a neish related website.

 Also The server side of the project is deplyed to
 ### `heroku.com`